james-menzies/actf/README.md

 **Linux/Mac**
 ```
+chmod +w gradlew
 ./gradlew run
 ```

+Note that you'll need Java 14 installed on your system in order to do this.

 ## How to Install

 To use the AutoComplete TextField control, you will need to use either a Maven or Gradle build.